 - The site might be having an unauthorized SSL certificate

 - Antivirus on your computer might interfere with the SSL certificate

 - Your computer has high firewall protection

 - There is insecure data on the webpage

 - Installed files are corrupted or incomplete

 - Chrome does not Cache responses if an invalid SSL certificate is installed or SSL settings are clashing

 Before we proceed make sure you have logged in to the Administrator account of your PC.
-Also make sure you have stable internet connection and you are using private network without proxies or firewalls, which means you cannot use public wifi.
+Also, make sure you have a stable internet connection and you are using a private network without proxies or firewalls, which means you cannot use public wifi.

 How to fix ERR_SSL_Version_Interference error in Google Chrome?